Suvink/docs-choreo-dev/en/developer-docs/docs/develop-components/deploy-an-application-with-buildpacks.md

 ### Customize the Default Run Command

-You can configure the run command required to start the component using the **Build Configurations** editor on the component's **Build** page.
-This will override the default run command provided by the buildpack.
-Rebuilding the component is required after modifying the run command.<br>
+You can configure the run command required to start the component via the **Build Configurations** editor on the component's **Build** page.
+This overrides the default run command provided by the buildpack.
+After configuring the run command, you must rebuild the component for the changes to take effect.<br>

 e.g., <br>